-- Outdoor unit
+- A Outdoor unit

-- Indoor unit
+- B Indoor unit

 - C Central user interface (etc...)

-- Main line
+- a Main line

-- b1. b2. b3 Branch lines
+- b1, b2, b3 Branch lines

-- No branch is allowed after branch
+- c1, c2 No branch is allowed after branch

-6.8.2 Precautions when connecting electrical
+6.8.2 Precautions when connecting electrical wiring

 All field wiring and components must be installed by a licensed electrician and must comply with the applicable legislation.